Ensnarled: On the topological linkage of spatially embedded network pairs: Abstract

 \section{Abstract}

-The observation, design and analysis of mesh-like networks in crystal chemistry, polymer physics and biological systems has brought forward an extensive catalog of fascinating structures of which a subgroup share a particular, yet critically under appreciated attribute: Intertwinedness.
-Here, intertwinedness describes the state of networks which are embedded in space such that one wouldn't be able to pull them apart without prior removal of a subset of edges.
-In this study we elaborate on a graph theoretical method to analyze the effective intertwinedness of any finite, 2-component nets on the basis of Hopf-link identification.
-Doing so we are able to construct an \textit{edge priority} operator $\vc{\Lambda}$, derived from the linking numbers of the spatial graphs' cycle bases, which highlights critical edges for intertwinedness.
-On its basis we developed a greedy algorithm which identifies optimal edge removals to achieve unlinking, allowing for the establishment of a new topological metric characterizing spatial network intertwinedness.
+The observation, design and analysis of mesh-like networks in bionics, polymer physics and biological systems has brought forward an extensive catalog of fascinating structures of which a subgroup share a particular, yet critically under appreciated attribute: being embedded in space such that one wouldn't be able to pull them apart without prior removal of a subset of edges, a state which we here call \textit{ensnarled}.
+In this study we elaborate on a graph theoretical method to analyze ensnarled finite, 2-component nets on the basis of Hopf-link identification.
+Doing so we are able to construct an \textit{edge priority} operator $\vc{\Lambda}$, derived from the linking numbers of the spatial graphs' cycle bases, which highlights critical edges.
+On its basis we developed a greedy algorithm which identifies optimal edge removals to achieve unlinking, allowing for the establishment of a new topological metric characterizing the state of ensnarled network pairs.